ARMmbed/BLEIntros/GettingStarted/DesignersIntro.md

 If you want a small and power-efficient device, you probably don't want to store too much locally; send your information to a server instead (it doesn't have to be a web server; it can be your own computer, if it's set up correctly).

-Because of restrictions on energy use in radio operation, BLE is a short-range method, meaning you'll be able to send information over BLE only if your device and your destination are quite close - a range of a few dozen meters tens of meters.
+Because of restrictions on energy use in radio operation, BLE is a short-range method, meaning you'll be able to send information over BLE only if your device and your destination are quite close - a range of a few dozen meters.
 If they're further away, you'll need to use Ethernet (regular cable connection), WiFi or radio.

 ##Working With Apps or Websites